noteed/exploring/README.md

 ![Palette 27](images/palette-27.png)

-I was unsure if the code to read the palette was correct, but the second image above seems to match the colors seen in the title screens at the start of game.
+I was unsure if the code to read the palette was correct, but the second image above seems to match the colors seen in the title screens at the start of the game.

 Only the two images above are committed in this repository.
 If you want to generate some other images: